tidyverse/tidyups/002-tidyr-stringr.md

 -   There should be a simple and consistent transformation between the stringr and tidyr pairs. stringr functions reliably start with `str_`.
-This suggests the tidyr functions should be the same as the stringr function with the `str_` stripped off.
+This suggests the tidyr functions should be the same as the stringr function without the `str_` prefix.

 -   Suffixes should distinguish between the different ways of splitting.
-    `at` and `by` work well here since there are two main cases (position and pattern) but would start to get vague if we have too many other categories. `_at` family was deprecated in dplyr so some possibility for confusion; but it’s probably fairly clear that the context is different here.
+    `at` and `by` work well here since there are two main cases (position and pattern) but would start to get vague if we have too many other categories.
+The `_at` family was deprecated in dplyr so some possibility for confusion; but it’s probably fairly clear that the context is different here.

     I don’t love `group`, because I don’t think many people think about regexp `()` as creating groups (even though that’s the technical